 Chol Chhoung

 This game is popular with children and teenagers as it’s often based on which girl likes which boy and vice versa.
 It’s played with two teams, a boys team and a girls team, who stand in lines opposite each other.
-The ‘chhoung’ which is a tied-up scarf, is thrown between the row of girls and the row of boys.
-When a team member catches it they throw it quickly at someone they like in the opposite row.
+The ‘chhoung’, which is a tied-up scarf, is thrown between the row of girls and the row of boys.
+When a team member catches it, they throw it quickly at someone they like in the opposite row.

-If the chhoung hits that person they lead the whole team in singing and dancing until the chhoung is passed back to the other team.
+If the chhoung hits that person, they lead the whole team in singing and dancing until the chhoung is passed back to the other team.
 The process then starts all over again.

 Ongkhun

 Otherwise known as ‘boy meets girl’, this is again played with two teams, boys against girls.
-The Ongkhun is a Cambodia vine that produces hard, round, flat(ish) seeds, resembling a large flat horse chestnut (or conker, as we call them in the UK).
+The Ongkhun is a Cambodian vine that produces hard, round, flat(ish) seeds, resembling a large flat horse chestnut (or conker, as we call them in the UK).

 One team pushes their ongkhun seeds into the ground for targets, the other team throws their ongkhuns to try to hit the targets.
-The team hitting the most targets wins and then hits the knees of the losing team members with an ongkhun…they’re really hard and it hurts!
+The team hitting the most targets wins and then hits the knees of the losing team members with an ongkhun…they’re really hard, and it hurts!

 Leak Kanseng

 To play this game a group of children arranges themselves in a circle sitting on the floor.
-One of the children holding a kanseng, a Cambodian towel twisted into a ball, sings a song whilst running around the circle.
+One of the children holding a ‘kanseng‘, a Cambodian towel twisted into a ball, sings a song whilst running around the circle.
 They then try to secretly put the kanseng behind one of the other children, without them noticing.
 If they notice, they grab the kanseng and hits the person next to them with it.

 Siem Reap Khmer New Year Celebrations

-The social and religious traditions of Khmer New Year are these days, mixed up with the madness of modern-day Khmer New Year.
-Especially for Khmer New Year in Siem Reap which has become a tourist hub for travellers visiting the Angkor Archaeological Complex.
-It gets extremely busy so if you want a choice of accommodation make sure you book it well in advance.
+The social and religious traditions of Khmer New Year are, these days, mixed up with the madness of modern-day Khmer New Year.
+Especially for Khmer New Year in Siem Reap, which has become a tourist hub for travellers visiting the Angkor Archaeological Complex.
+It gets extremely busy, so if you want a choice of accommodation, make sure you book it well in advance.

-The same goes for booking transport to and around Cambodia, don’t leave it too late to book.
+The same goes for booking transport to and around Cambodia; don’t leave it too late to book.

 For the three days of celebrations, we couldn’t walk along any street without being soaked with water or covered in talcum powder.
 There were water guns, buckets, hoses and eskies full of icy cold water ready to drench both expectant and unsuspecting passers-by.
-It’s irrelevant whether you’re on foot, cycle, motorcycle or in a tuk tuk, everyone’s a target.
+It’s irrelevant whether you’re on foot, cycle, motorcycle or in a tuk tuk; everyone’s a target.

 Royal Gardens Concerts